Nobita006/weather_monitoring_app/README.md

 # Weather Monitoring Application

 This is a simple web-based weather monitoring application that allows users to log in, add cities to monitor weather conditions, view historical trends, and delete cities from the monitoring list.
 The application utilizes a free/open weather API to access weather data for cities across the globe.
+Backend is hosted on Render and Frontend is hosted on Github Pages.

 ## Features